Book2009/FE-NOC/README.md

 <hr>

 - #### **On/Off Switch** : SPST ON/OFF Switch 2 Pin Rocker Switch DC 125/250V
 This switch is for cutting the power from the battery to the robot.
 The regulation states that before starting the robot, the power must be cut off.
 That's when this switch came in.
 To use this switch we solder red wire(Positive pole) to the switch on 1 side for input.
 Then another solder red wire for output on the opposite side.
 You can put the black wire(Negative pole) straight into the step down.
 When the switch is turned on, the power from the battery will direct into the stepdown and then the robot.
+Additionally, we have designed a protective case for this switch to ensure safety and durability.
+[You can view the 3D model here](https://github.com/Book2009/FE-NOC/blob/main/3D_Models/Switch%20Box.stl).

 <img src = "https://github.com/Book2009/FE-NOC/blob/main/Robot-Photos/Robot%20Parts/Power%20Management%20And%20Inspection/OnOff%20Switch.png" width = "400">